GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 This output contains a lot of information; let's carefully analyze it with the help of a diagram.

-First, after inserting the first element 'a': 1, the memory layout of the hash map is as follows.
+First, after inserting the first element 'a': 1, the memory layout of the hash map is as follows:

 ![inserted first element](/images/rust-quick/rust-17-04.png)